Geometric Conditions for Lossless Convexification in Linear Optimal Control with Discrete-Valued Inputs: Real-Time Implementation for Spacecraft Rendezvous: Numerical Simulations

+To solve \Cref{prob:CP_Mayer} numerically, we discretize the time horizon $[0,t_f]$ into $N$ equal intervals of duration $\Delta t = t_f / N$, defining the discrete time instances $t_k = k \Delta t$ for $k = 0, 1, \dots, N$.
+Applying a zero-order hold (ZOH) to the control input over each interval and assuming the continuous system matrices are approximately constant over each sampling interval, the discrete-time matrices are given by:

+where $\hat{x}_k = [x_k^T, x_{c,k}]^T$ and $\hat{u}_k$ denote the augmented state and control vectors at the $k$-th sampling node, respectively.
+This reformulation results in the following optimization problem: \begin{problem}\rm{Discrete-time Mayer-form Convex Problem} \end{problem}

-While \cref{thm:CP_for_MICP} is established in continuous time, numerical solvers work with finite-dimensional parameters.
-To solve \Cref{prob:CP_Mayer}, we discretize the time horizon into a grid of $N>0$ sample points, and apply a zero-order hold to discretize the dynamics \eqref{eq:Prob_Aug_Dynamics}.
-This reformulation yields a finite-dimensional problem, which we solve using CVXPY~\cite{diamond2016cvxpy} with the ECOS solver on a MacBook Air equipped with an Apple M1 chip and 16~GB of RAM.\footnote{The implementation is available at: \url{https://github.com/FelipeArenasUribe/MICP_LosslessConvexification}}
+This discrete finite-dimensional problem is solved using CVXPY~\cite{diamond_cvxpy_2016} with the ECOS solver on a MacBook Air equipped with an Apple M1 chip and 16~GB of RAM.\footnote{The implementation is available at: \url{https://github.com/FelipeArenasUribe/MICP_LosslessConvexification}}

+It is worth noting that in order to solve \Cref{prob:CP_Mayer_discrete}, one must provide a time horizon $t_f$ that allows the optimization problem to be feasible.
+Selecting an inappropriate $t_f$ can result in an infeasible optimization problem if the horizon is too short to satisfy the boundary conditions under the control bounds, or a sub-optimal trajectory if $t_f$ is unnecessarily long.
+To solve this challenge, \Cref{prob:CP_Mayer_discrete} can be embedded within a one-dimensional outer-loop optimization algorithm.
+Let $0<\underline{t}_f < \bar{t}_f<\infty$ be user-defined time limits and consider the time-horizon interval $[\underline{t}_f, \bar{t}_f]$.
+To find a feasible time-horizon $t^*_f \in [\underline{t}_f, \bar{t}_f]$, a bisection method can be utilized over the interval to locate the smallest $t_f$ for which \Cref{prob:CP_Mayer_discrete} returns a feasible solution.